SuperOfficeDocs/superoffice-docs/docs/plugins/document-plugins/soarc-document-plugin.md

 ![x][img3]

 Since this assembly is being consumed in a COM environment, it will need to be visible in that COM environment.
-In order to make this happen, a few things first need to be set.
+To make this happen, a few things first need to be set.
 This includes making the class COM Visible, assigning the class a GUID value, as well as setting the class interface type.
 Using VB.NET in VS 2005, this is all done for you if you creating a COMClass library when first creating the solution.
 However, in C#, this is accomplished by decorating the class declaration with the appropriate attributes.
 As seen below, these include: COMVisible, GUID, and ClassInterface.
 Optionally, you can also set these values in the project properties>AssemblyInformation window.

 ![x][img4]